gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/01_cloning.md

   ```bash
   git push
   ```

+### syncing

+- Pull: synchronizing your local repository with a remote repository.
+You can selectively pull from remote repositories and pull only certain branches.
+- Push: synchronizing a remote repository from your local repository.
+Usually only certain branches will be synchronized.
+- Fetch: Only synchronize the local repository, not the work tree.

 ## Conclusion

 You have successfully cloned a remote Git repository to your local machine.
 You are now ready to collaborate and contribute to the project.

 ## Questions

-1. explain the different parts of the command `git clone git@github.com:gdkrmr/git-mcp-course-example.git example`, which one(s) are optional?
+1. explain the different parts of the command `git clone git@git.sc.uni-leipzig.de/ws2025rdm/materials materials`, which one(s) are optional?
 2. What files and directories were created when you cloned the repository?
-3. What is the secret from the repository?
+3. Check the commit history, what does the last commit message say?
-4. What is the license?
-5. How can you check the remote repository URL of your cloned repository?
-6. What is the difference between `git` and `Gitlab` or `GitHub`?
+4. What is the difference between `git` and `Gitlab` or `GitHub`?

 ## Additional Resources

 - [Git Official Documentation: git clone](https://git-scm.com/docs/git-clone)
 - [Pro Git Book: Cloning a Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)